Slovak citizenship for a child born abroad

 -

-Should you have any questions, please do not hesitate to contact us via email at recepcia@akmv.sk or by phone at +421 915 046 749.
+In case of any questions, do not hesitate to contact us at our e-mail address recepcia@akmv.sk or by phone at +421 915 046 749.